kkr-genweb/minimal-mcp-cli-setup/README.md

 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```
+The cli wrapper to issue JSON-RPCs is cmcp: https://github.com/RussellLuo/cmcp
 ## 🛠️ Add Your Server
 Create a server.py file with your tool definitions.
 Here’s an example:
 ```